Capillary/api-documentation/source/includes/_staffUser.md

 ### Request URL
 `https://<Respective cluster’s API URL>/v2/staff/validate`

+**Additional Headers Required**

+`X-CAP-API-AUTH-KEY` : Authentication key of the admin user

+`X-CAP-API-AUTH-ORG-ID` : The org id to which you want to associate the staff user

 Parameter | Description
 --------- | -----------
 username | Specify the user name for the current staff account